SiaFoundation/web/README.md

 - [website](apps/website) - The main [sia.tech](https://sia.tech) website with information on the Sia project and the Sia Foundation.
 - [asset-server](apps/asset-server) - Powers [api.sia.tech](https://api.sia.tech) and all downloadable assets on [sia.tech](https://sia.tech) such as the Sia software releases.
-- [design-site](apps/design-site) - The [design.sia.tech](https://design.sia.tech) website for exploring the design system used across Sia apps and websites.

 ## Development